jchesterpivotal/concourse-build-resource/README.md

 This resource aims to make that as easy as possible.

 Authentication is _not_ supported currently.
-You will need to make all the jobs and pipelines you are following public, or it (essentially) won't work.
+In practice, this means:

+* If your pipeline is private, this resource will never see it or be able to fetch from it.
+* If your pipeline is public, but the jobs are not public, the resource will not be able to fetch event logs.
+It will be able to fetch most other data, however.

 ### About this document